-The first hybrid journals-subscription journals where individual articles are made freely available through APCs-were introduced a few years after the APC-based gold model (Pinfield et al., 2016) and have since been considerably more expensive than their gold OA counterparts (Jahn & Tullney, 2016; Laakso & Björk, 2016; Pinfield et al., 2016; Schönfelder, 2020; Solomon & Björk, 2016).
+The first hybrid journals-subscription journals where individual articles are made freely available through APCs-were introduced a few years after the APC-based gold model (Pinfield et al., 2016) and tend to be considerably more expensive than their gold OA counterparts (Jahn & Tullney, 2016; Laakso & Björk, 2016; Pinfield et al., 2016; Schönfelder, 2020; Solomon & Björk, 2016).
 Originally suggested as a transitional phase to flip subscription journals to OA (Björk, 2012; Draux et al., 2018; Prosser, 2003), this model has been around for almost 20 years.
 Large publishers offer hybrid options for most of their journals and market it as their solution to OA (Springer-Nature, 2020; Wiley, 2019).
 Hybrid OA has been criticized by the scientific community for its high APCs, as well as the potential for publishers to double-dip-charging twice for the same article, in the form of APCs and subscriptions (Eve, 2014; Matthias, 2018; Pinfield et al., 2016; Suber, 2012).
+Elsevier responded to this criticism by stating that they keep the revenue streams for subscriptions and OA fees separate, arguing that the customer is not charged twice for the same article (Elsevier, n.d.; Lowe, 2019).
 Previous studies have shown that the average APC for hybrid journals is around \$3,000 (Björk & Solomon, 2014; Shamash, 2016; Solomon & Björk, 2016).
-Björk and Solomon (2015) note that Springer set the trend for the \$3,000 price point through their OpenChoice program launched in 2004, which was followed by most large commercial publishers (Björk & Solomon, 2015).
+Björk and Solomon (2015) noted that the trend for the \$3,000 price point was set when Springer launched their OpenChoice program in 2004 and was later adopted by most large commercial publishers.

-In the context of changing funder requirements, the number of OA, and particular gold and hybrid publications, continues to grow.
-Using WoS, Crossref and Unpaywall, Piwowar et al. (2018) estimate that between 3.2% and 14.3% of scholarly articles published between 2009-2015 were published in gold OA journals.
-A recent analysis of gold OA articles in DOAJ-indexed journals indicates a 15.5% increase from 2020 to 2021 alone (Crawford, 2022).
-Laakso and Björk (2016) tracked the uptake of hybrid articles amongst the oligopoly between 2007 and 2013 and found growth from 666 to 13,994 articles, with number of articles doubling almost every year.
-More recently, Jahn, Matthias, and Laakso (Jahn et al., 2022) found that between 2015 and 2019,

-Elsevier's hybrid OA articles doubled each year and that the share of OA relative to closed grew from 2.6% to 3.7%.
+In the context of changing funder requirements, the number of OA, particularly gold and hybrid publications, continues to grow.
+Using WoS, Crossref and Unpaywall, Piwowar et al. (2018) estimated that between 3.2% and 14.3% of scholarly articles published between 2009-2015 were published in gold OA journals.
+A recent analysis of gold OA articles in DOAJ-indexed journals indicated a 15.5% increase from 2020 to 2021 alone (Crawford, 2022).
+Laakso and Björk (2016) tracked the uptake of hybrid articles between 2007 and 2013 and found growth from 666 to 13,994 articles, with the number of articles doubling almost every year.
+More recently, Jahn, Matthias, and Laakso (2022) found that between 2015 and 2019, Elsevier's hybrid OA articles doubled each year and that the share of OA relative to closed grew from 2.6% to 3.7%.